Deanly/wikijs-deployment/aws/ec2-user/deploy/init/README.md

 ## start

 1. Modify all phrase that `${..}` in two files.
     - docker-compose.yml
     - nginx.conf

-1. Deploy
+1. Deploy for domain registration.
     ```bash
     $ docker-compose up
     ...